 Serbians spend three days acknowledging mothers as part of a consecutive series of holidays (including Children’s Day and Father’s Day).
 Their main tool for celebrating any of these holidays is rope.
 Moms would often get tied up and must gift yummy treats and small gifts to children in exchange for her freedom.

-When: 2nd Sunday of May (During Springtime during the Ancient Greeks time)
+When: 2nd Sunday of May (Springtime during the time of Ancient Greece)

 Alternative Name: Festival for Mother Goddesses

 During the time of Ancient Greece, there would be spring festivals honoring Rhea and Gaia.
 There would be music, wine, and dancing while worshipping the Mother Goddesses.
 Today, Mother’s Day is just another day to spoil Greek moms.